Francois-Coleongco/Sliver_Server_Detection/README.md

 # Sliver_Server_Detection

-Detecting a SliverC2 Server Running on an Ubuntu Machine
+Detecting a SliverC2 Server Implant Running on an Ubuntu Machine

 In order to do this, I must be able to get information about processes connecting to the internet